The Bea And Shailer Breck Foundation

 How does The Bea And Shailer Breck Foundation spend its money?

 The Bea And Shailer Breck Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Bea And Shailer Breck Foundation tax-deductible?